-The Arizona Board of Regents’ FY 2023 budget request presents a plan for the future of our state that affirms its promise to Arizona – to increase postsecondary access and attainment for Arizona students while increasing quality, affordability and efficiency.
-These requested funds will produce the workforce of the New Economy for the next decade and offer a robust economic return on investment for the state.
+The Arizona Board of Regents’ fiscal year 2024 budget request presents a plan for the future of our state that affirms its promise to Arizona – to increase postsecondary access and attainment for Arizona students while increasing quality, affordability and efficiency.
+These requested funds will produce the workforce of the new economy and offer a robust economic return on investment for the state.

 RETURN ON INVESTMENT IN NEW ECONOMY INITIATIVE

-The fiscal year 2023 proposal builds on these successes through initiatives including:
+The fiscal year 2024 proposal builds on these successes and prioritizes workforce development initiatives to advance the state’s competitiveness and support for economic development through proven initiatives including:

 Through the New Economy Initiative budget request, the board has prioritized workforce development initiatives to advance the state’s competitiveness and support economic development.

 - $40 million additional funding for a total of $60 million